ibm-cloud-docs/key-protect/settings-monitor-metrics.md

 {: #manage-metrics-policy}

-Metrics for {{site.data.keyword.keymanagementserviceshort}} service instances is an extra policy that allows you to receive the operational metrics for your
+Metrics for {{site.data.keyword.keymanagementserviceshort}} service instances is an additional policy that allows you to receive the operational metrics for your
 {{site.data.keyword.keymanagementserviceshort}} instance.
 When you enable this policy, {{site.data.keyword.mon_short}} can be used to monitor any operations that are performed on the resources in your